 If you have trouble keeping your balance when standing on one leg, say in Vrksasana (Tree Pose) or Natarajasana (Dancer's Pose), try stepping off to the side of your mat to see if that helps.
 A squishy mat underfoot makes maintaining your balance more challenging than doing the pose directly on a wood floor.
 Conversely, if you are looking to improve your balance and challenge yourself further, try doing these poses with your foot on a block.

 The one area that concerned us about this mat initially was its durability.
 When we first started using it, little flecks of the TPE were coming off and sticking to our feet.
 Thankfully, that stopped after six or seven uses.
 The material is supposed to be UV resistant (unlike rubber mats which degrade if left out in the sun), but creases and folds tend to stick in the material.
-We carefully examined a year-old version of this mat that had seen regular use (on average two times a week).
-There were no chunks missing, but there were some deeply embedded creases and cracking.
+We carefully examined a year-old version of this mat that had seen regular use (on average, two times a week).
+No chunks were missing, but there were some deeply embedded creases and cracking.
 If you want this mat to last, avoid folding it and store it loosely rolled so that it doesn't permanently take on a rolled shape.

 Weighing only 2 lbs 1 oz, the Prana E.C.O. is the lightest regular yoga mat that we tested in this review.
 The travel mats that we tested, the Gaiam Foldable and Jade Voyager, are lighter than this one at only 1 and 1.5 lbs, but they are very thin and not nearly as comfortable.
-The E.C.O. mat is not the most portable though, as it doesn't roll up very small, nor does it like to stay rolled up.
+The E.C.O. mat is not the most portable, though, as it doesn't roll up very small, nor does it like to stay rolled up.

 Ease of Care